Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

 You specialise one weapon rather than many.
 Choose one Weapon that you are Proficient with to be your Signature Weapon.
-When you make an attack with that type of weapon, you gain the following benefit:
+When you make an attack with that type of weapon, you gain the following benefit, you can change your Signature Weapon when you gain a level:

 ***Damage Die Increase.*** The weapon's damage die that is in the Original Damage Die column changes to the die in the Signature Damage Die column.